finnishtransportagency/ratatiedot-extranet/packages/frontend/README.md

 For dev:

-- Create a category folder in Alfresco dev environment
+- Create a category folder in an Alfresco dev environment
 - Open developer console and create a new file or folder inside the category
-- Copy alfresco id from workspace response
+- Copy alfresco id from http response workspace string
-- Connect to dev database and create category entry for the new category.
-Copy the entry of the database entry id
+- Connect to dev database and create CategoryDataBase entry for the new category.
+NOTE creating a new rights group below.
+Copy the entry id
 - Create an entry in categories.ts devCategories with dev database id and alfresco id

 For prod:

 - As above but do the operations on production Alfresco and database
 - Create entry in prodCategories

+### New rights group:

+If the view requires a new access rights group, contact primary customer contact person.

+- Give them the name for the rights group, for example ratatieto_kirjoitus_examplefolder
+- They will make a request for creating a new rights group, this can take some time
+- When the group is created add the rights group to the folder in Alfresco document view - Manage Rights

 ## Learn More